 - Flat-rate rewards cards give you the same rewards rate no matter where you shop.

 - Changing rewards rates cards also have a base rate and bonus rewards, but the bonus rewards categories change.
 The issuer may change the categories quarterly, or you may be able to pick your card's bonus categories.
-The Chase Freedom Flex℠ is an example of a rewards card that offers rotating bonus categories.

 In addition to the rewards-earning rates, you'll want to compare cash back rewards cards with cards that offer rewards program points, airline miles or hotel points.
 Cash back can be the simplest to use, but depending on the program, rewards points or miles may offer higher-value redemption options—and may be of higher value to you if you want to use your new card to help pay for travel.